redox-os/book/src/device-drivers.md

 - other parameters for the system call

-Any buffers that have been allocated are mapped in to the system service's memory space and the `buf` pointer pointer points to the buffer's virtual address in the system service's address space.
+Any buffers that have been allocated are mapped in to the system service's memory space and the `buf` pointer points to the buffer's virtual address in the system service's address space.
 As well, the caller's `uid`, `gid` and `pid` are added to the packet.